bashtage/arch/doc/source/index.rst

 ARCH
 ----
+The ARCH toolbox currently contains routines for

+    - Univariate volatility models
+    - Bootstrapping
+    - Multiple comparison procedures
+    - Unit root tests

-The ARCH toolbox currently contains routines for univariate volatility models bootstrapping and unit root tests.
-Current plans are to continue to expand this toolbox to include additional routines to analyze financial data.
+Future plans are to continue to expand this toolbox to include additional routines relevant for the analysis of financial data.

 Contents
 ========